khushi-411/khushi-411.github.io/_posts/2024-05-15-compute_architecture_and_scheduling.md

 ### **Wraps and SIMD Hardware**
-Once the blocks are assigned to the SM, they are divided into 32 thread units called wraps.
+Once the blocks are assigned to the SM, they are divided into 32 thread each units called wraps.
 Thread scheduling must be handled with hardware-specific implementations.
 Each block can have multiple units of wraps.
 If a block does not have a number of threads as a multiple of 32, it will be padded with inactive threads.